sarvesh-16/Plants-Health-Monitoring/README.md

 </div>
 <br>
 <div align="center">
-  An attempt made to monitor the soil conditions for plant growth using an IOT device
+  An attempt made to monitor the soil conditions for plant growth using an IOT device.
 </div>

 ### List of Contents